gleasonw/gallica-grapher/README.md

 # The Gallica Grapher

 Culture and identity were once local, the products of community and conversation.
 The industrial press, developed throughout the early 19th century, brought daily or even twice-a-day updates to French citizens.
-Culture became national.
-Individual opinions ascended to group opinions; “public opinion” rose into being, looming over the political class, and the press was its handler.
+Culture became national as individual opinions ascended to group opinions; “public opinion” rose into being, looming over the political class, and the press was its handler.

 This app integrates with the French National Archives Gallica API, allowing for rapid text searches over thousands of periodicals.
 The app routes requests to Gallica, parses the responses, and creates a trend line.
 Selecting a point will bring up the associated records in a table beneath the graph.